Voxon-Development/zeta-lang/theory/MemoryModel.md

 drop(resultSet);

-// New zeta research indicates that resultSet is now explicitly moved (because move semantics are optional and not enforced like in rust)
+// resultSet is now explicitly moved (because move semantics are optional and not enforced like in rust) personData := resultSet.next() ?? return None; // Returns Option<Data>
-// Old zeta said: this needs to access a null pointer, that's undefined behavior, or a runtime exception which is also not good. personData := resultSet.next() ?? return None; // Returns Option<Data>
 ```

 ~~So now we need the compiler to track resultSet, if it were to be deleted just like that then it wouldn't compile, this way, you can deallocate and handle even regular deallocations just fine!~~

-The language now can track move semantics which greatly simplify the compiler work, though it is not enforced, `drop` and `mem.Dealloc` now move the data.
+The language now can track move semantics which greatly simplify the compiler work, though it is not enforced, `drop` and deallocation moves the data.

 Though by default, pointers will be auto dropped (auto free but it doesn't just free, but it calls Drop.drop to release resources too!) at the end of scopes by default.